FAQs about the DP open book exam pilots

 Why is the Language A Literature pilot only available for English, Spanish and Chinese?

+With such a large study, manageability is a concern.
 The research study requires a minimum cohort size to ensure we have enough pilot and control group schools.
 Chinese is included as representing a non-alphabetic language.

 Is it possible to participate in the OBE pilot for Language A with our Language A Language and Literature candidates?